CIA Director Pompeo lashes out at Iran, compares it to ISIS

 The CIA director also contended that the IRGC had attempted to carry out a terrorist attack in Washington, and suggested a U.S. serviceman had been killed by an IED linked to Iran.

-Four years ago, Manssor Arbabsiar was sentenced to 25 years in prison for plotting to assassinate the Saudi Ambassador in Washington, D.C.
+Four years ago, Manssor Arbabsiar was sentenced to 25 years in prison for plotting to assassinate the Saudi Ambassador in Washington.
 Pompeo said in his speech that Arbabsiar had plotted the attack with the Guards' Quds Force.

 While Arbabsiar was convicted, a number of Iranian experts inside and outside the U.S. government questioned whether he was really acting on behalf of the IRGC, suggesting instead that the plot was a "rogue operation."

-As for Iran's complicity in IED attacks, Pompeo mentioned the possibility that a Tyler, Texas, soldier had been killed earlier this month by Iranian weapon, noting he had been killed "in an area controlled by a Shia militia aligned with Iran."
+As for Iran's complicity in attacks using IEDs, or improvised explosive devices, Pompeo mentioned the possibility that a Tyler, Texas, soldier had been killed this month by Iranian weapon, noting he had been killed "in an area controlled by a Shia militia aligned with Iran."

 "We do not have evidence of a direct link to Iran," said Pompeo, "but we are closely examining this tragic incident."